Updated 24 February 2021

 The Chancellor has granted a stamp duty land tax holiday to homebuyers in England and Northern Ireland with immediate effect.
 It means that buyers of homes valued at up to £500,000 will no longer pay any stamp duty on the purchase.
 Article by Nick Green.

 The last stamp duty holiday was way back in 2008, in a bid to lift the market following the financial crisis.
 In a move costing £600 million, the then-Chancellor Alistair Darling suspended stamp duty for a year on properties worth up to £175,000.
 It’s a measure of the severity of the current crisis that Johnson’s government is now removing SDLT up to a £500,000 threshold, at an estimated cost of £1.3 billion to the Treasury.
-The current stamp duty holiday will however be not quite as long, at around nine months, and will end on 31 March 2021.
+The current stamp duty holiday will however be not quite as long, at around nine months, and is provisionally set to end on 31 March 2021.
+However, the expectation now is that Sunak will extend it to the end of June, which is when the nation is expected to come out of lockdown and return to workplaces.

 Richard Donnell, Research & Insight Director at property website Zoopla, said, ‘Stamp duty holidays are a tried-and-tested way to support housing market activity.
 [This] will ensure almost nine in ten sales will be free of the tax, compared to just 16 per cent now.’